This Fact Sheet is not relevant in your region

 If you rent privately, the maximum amount of help that you can get towards your rent through Housing Benefit or Universal Credit depends on several factors, such as the Local Housing Allowance (LHA) rate for the area you live in and the type of accommodation that you need.
 LHA rates have been increased across the UK.
 To find the rate that applies to your area, go to the Directgov website.

 To find out more about how these changes may help you, visit Turn2us.
 They have a benefit calculator to help you find out if and how much you may be able to claim.

 The Housing and Property Chamber has rescheduled hearings that had previously been postponed due to coronavirus.
 If your case had been postponed, you will be notified when you should attend the Tribunal.

-All mandatory grounds for eviction have become discretionary.
-This means that the Tribunal that decides whether you should be evicted, can decide not to if they wish.
+The temporary ban on evictions has now ended.
+However, all mandatory grounds for eviction have become discretionary.
+This means that the tribunal can decide not to evict you if they wish.

 If you are contacted by a sheriff officer who is threatening eviction, contact Shelter Scotland for help.

 The Scottish Government has also passed a temporary law to protect tenants in Scotland during the coronavirus period.
 In most cases, your landlord needs to give you six months' notice before they can start legal action to evict you.
 The new rules will be in place until at least 31 March 2022.
 There are some exceptions, such as where a landlord is ending the tenancy due to antisocial and criminal behaviour or because the landlord or their family need to move into the property.
 More information can be found at Shelter Scotland.